sealingtech/kubernetes_training/docs/Docker.md

 5. Enter in information and select Submit.
 This will connect out to the database and send information accordingly.

 Next class we are going to SEND IT to the CLOUD!!!!!
-These containers were useful but now we need
+These containers were useful but now we need make them ready for the enterprise.